Other Fairylands Outside Oz

 History: From 1902 to 1905, Baum intended to produce a stage-production of an earlier version of The King of Gee-Whiz (of which a scenario of the story has been published in Alla T. Ford's The Musical Fantasies of L. Frank Baum) that was first called Montezuma, then The Son of the Sun, and finally The King of Gee-Whiz, which never came to pass.
 Hough eventually decided to rewrite the story and publish it as a book, which he did the following year in 1906.
 As Baum had worked with author Emerson Hough on this project, it seems appropriate to consider this story as taking place in Baum's larger universe.

 Continuity notes: The Secret Valley of the Fairies is called Amalena, and its Fairy Queen is Zulena.
-There is some forthcoming evidence that this is the same fairy as Zurline.
+The Wizards of Silver and Gold in Oz makes it clear that this is the same fairy as Zurline.

 The Golden Goblin